 Iguazu Falls

-I have debated a lot about whether I should include Iguazu Falls in the list of day trips from Buenos Aires.
-Truth is: I honestly do not recommend it.
+I have debated a lot about whether to include Iguazu Falls in the list of day trips from Buenos Aires.
+The truth is: I honestly do not recommend it.
+All the best Argentina national parks deserve your full attention rather than a sped-through day trip.

-First of all, it is such an amazing place that you should spend at least two full days there, to visit both sides of the falls – the Argentine and the Brazilian one.
-Secondly, between the cost of the flights and the park entrance, this is a very expensive day trip from Buenos Aires.
+First of all, it’s one of the most amazing places in Argentina, and you should spend at least two full days there to visit both sides of the falls—the Argentine and the Brazilian ones.
+Second, between the cost of the flights and the park entrance, this is a very expensive day trip from Buenos Aires.

 If you still want to do it because you have limited time in the country or an extra day in town that you don’t know how to spend, you will be glad to know it is doable – provided you plan in advance.